 Staying informed is easy: sign up for the Pi Announce mailing list.
 If you wish, you can just as easily unsubscribe at any time.

-As an organization, we have rules, in the form of the Washington Apple Pi Bylaws, last revised April 2014.
+As an organization, we have rules, in the form of the Washington Apple Pi Bylaws, last revised March 2021.
+You can also see the original Pi Bylaws from 1979 (PDF, 107K).

 For a somewhat more light-hearted version, here is a slightly older version of the Bylaws, as interpreted by Google through Emoji.